StereoKit/StereoKit/README.md

 ## Platform Support

-StereoKit supports HoloLens 2, Oculus Quest, Windows Mixed Reality, Oculus Desktop, SteamVR, Varjo, Monado, and essentially everywhere OpenXR is!
+StereoKit supports Meta Quest, HoloLens 2, Windows Mixed Reality, Oculus Desktop, SteamVR, Varjo, Monado, and essentially everywhere OpenXR is!

 These are the binaries that currently ship in the NuGet package.
 StereoKit developers working from C/C++ should be fine to build any architecture from this list of platforms.